Sending email from mDIS

 ],

-The dsn string means "data source name" and is just an alternative, more compact way of specifiying credentials for the mailer.
+string means "data source name" and is just an alternative, more compact way of specifying credentials for the mailer.

 You also have to create a Google App Password for your GMail account.
-See Google Documentation (opens new window) for details.
+See Google Documentation for details.

 Configure Legacy Mailer (deprecated)